BG3-RAW-Mods/bg3-RAW-addon/README.md

 | Grenade          | 0,1  | 0,23     | 0,13 |
 | Potion           | 0,1  | 0,23     | 0,13 |

-Additionally, Flame Blade and Pact weapons will their corresponding item weights.
+Additionally, Flame Blade and Pact weapons will get their corresponding item weights.

 ### Encumbrance